rebcabin/tangledown/README.md

 #### Do it already!

 The function `accumulate_lines` sucks all the `noweb` tags and `tangle` tags out of a file, but doesn't expand any `block` tags that it finds.
 It just builds up dictionaries `noweb_blocks` and `tangle_files` with any code or file attributes it finds inside noweb or tangle tags.
 The names of `noweb` tags must be globally unique within the Markdown file.
-Multiple `tangle` tags may refer to the same output file, in which cases, the contents of the second and subsequent `tangle` tags will be appended.
+Multiple `tangle` tags may refer to the same output file, in which cases, the contents of the second and subsequent `tangle` tags will be appended to a list of lines.

 #### noweb accumulate-lines